chanzuckerberg/czid-bench/README.md

         ...
 ```
 Note that `recalled_correctly.best_post_qc` represents the higher of `recalled_correctly.nt` and `recalled_correctly.nr` divided by `survived_qc.count`.
 For more details, see the code in [score.py](score.py).

+For users who lack direct access to S3, scoring also works on a local download of sample results.
+However, you must organize any locally downloaded files in versioned subfolders to match the S3 structure illustrated in the example above.
+Alternatively, edit `glob_sample_data` in [score.py](score.py) to alter the expected folder structure so it matches your local download.